What is the new $250 Chase Sapphire Reserve® hotel credit? (May 2026)

 With the new year comes a variety of credit resets, removals, and additions.
-The Chase Sapphire Reserve® introduced a new, special $250 credit just for 2026 that is likely to be extraordinarily useful for many travelers—and there's significant stacking opportunity.
+The Chase Sapphire Reserve® quietly added a new $250 credit just for 2026 that many cardholders will find genuinely useful.
+The stacking opportunity with existing benefits makes it even better.

 This new benefit for 2026 lets you get up to $250 in statement credits for prepaid stays (2 night minimum) booked through Chase Travel at the following hotel chains: